Skip to main content

 1. Be aware that it can take time

 Plan.
 When booking group or large family holiday accommodation, getting everyone to agree on a particular holiday property can take more than a bit of time.
 We often refer to this stage as ‘trying to contain eels in a string bag’.
-By the time everybody agrees to a property, someone else can easily have booked it.
+By the time everybody agrees to a property, someone else can quickly have booked it.
 To avoid this, have a shortlist and book through an independent owner, as they will generally allow you to provisionally book their property, giving you time to ask everybody else to check out its website and agree to let you book it.

 2. The Ground Rules